evy0311/blog/_posts/2025-02-13-inside-the-honda-civic-radio.markdown

 - 70ns access time (indicated by the -70 in the part number)
 - Temperature rated for industrial use (indicated by the I in the part number)

-### The ROM
+### The RAM
 ![Micron D9PTJ ROM chip](https://github.com/evy0311/blog/raw/gh-pages/assets/images/2025-02-13-inside-the-honda-civic-radio/teardown-pictures/honda-civic-radio-inside%20-%2028.jpeg)

-The system storage/ROM appears to be made by Micron, model D9PTJ.
+The system RAM appears to be made by Micron, model D9PTJ.
 I can't find much online about this though, but will keep digging.

 ### The display
 ![Display assembly with Alps UGKZ2-E06A WiFi/Bluetooth chip](https://github.com/evy0311/blog/raw/gh-pages/assets/images/2025-02-13-inside-the-honda-civic-radio/teardown-pictures/honda-civic-radio-inside%20-%2029.jpeg)